HaoFangHowFun/HaoFangHowFun.github.io/_pages/about.md

 # News
 Fellowship Secured! — Dec 31, 2025
-Awarded the Taiwan Ministry of Education (MOE) Fellowship, providing three years of full support (up to USD 90,000 in tuition and a USD 24,000 annual stipend).
+Awarded the Taiwan Ministry of Education (MOE) Fellowship, providing three years of support (up to USD 90,000 in tuition and a USD 24,000 annual stipend).

 Paper Accepted! — Sep 21, 2025
 Our work “Autonomous Dental Surgery for Root Canal Treatment” has been accepted for publication in IEEE Transactions on Automation Science and Engineering (T-ASE).